 Why is this medication prescribed?

-Vortioxetine is used to treat depression.
+Vortioxetine is used to treat depression in adults.
 Vortioxetine is in a class of medications called serotonin modulators.
 It works mainly by increasing the amount of serotonin, a natural substance in the brain that helps maintain mental balance.

 How should this medicine be used?